 But once Peter declares her love and is answered by David, she begins to fade.
 Once she’s officially on the road towards engagement, marriage and motherhood, only her beauty matters.
 She loses her enthusiasm for justice, she allows herself to be left behind continually, and she is even lowered to the indignity of being kidnapped.
 It’s as if Saville can no longer see her as a rounded, forthright young woman, but only as a figurehead.
 She loses so much by it.

 The relationship between Tom and Jenny seems to emerge out of nowhere.
-She doesn’t appear until Seven White Gates, where she has no scenes with Tom, and is only mentioned in passing as hanging adoringly on his every word afterwards: we don’t even see them being introduced.
+She doesn’t appear until Seven White Gates, where she has only a couple of minor scenes with Tom, and is mentioned in passing as hanging adoringly on his every word afterwards: we don’t even see them being introduced.
 But by their next appearance, they’re as acknowledged a couple as David and Peter, having formed a good and reliable friendship with overtones of an early affection on both sides between books.
 It’s only natural, not just because they are of a similar age and have no other options to pair off with, but also they have much in common.
 They go to local schools (we assume Tom does have some schooling) and without the Mortons around, they have only each other for friends.
+Just not close, literally.